Signal Reconstruction from Phase-only Measurements: Uniqueness Condition, Minimal Measurement Number and Beyond: Affine phase-only reconstruction

 {\it Case 2.} If $a\notin \textbf{i}\mathbb{R} = \{\textbf{i}u:u\in\mathbb{R}\}$, then can similarly obtain $|a|$ by using $\Im \big(\frac{|a|\sign(a)+\textbf{i}}{\sign(a+\textbf{i})}\big)=0$, the proof is hence concluded. \end{proof}

 By using $\mathcal{E}_{\textbf{A,b}}(\x)$ we can derive $2d+1$ as a lower bound.

 \begin{theorem} For $d\in \mathbb{N}_+$, $\bm{\mathrm{m_{all}^{'}}}(d)\geq 2d+1$. \end{theorem}

-\subsection{Reconstruction of Almost All Signals}
+\subsection{Reconstruction of almost all signals}

-In this subsection, we switch to the for reconstruction of almost all signals.
-We say $[\textbf{A},\textbf{b}]$ is almost everywhere affine magnitude retrievable if $\mathbb{C}^d \setminus \mathcal{W}_{\textbf{A,b}}$ is of zero Lebesgue measure.
+In this subsection, we switch to the minimal measurement number for reconstruction of almost all signals.
+We say $[\textbf{A},\textbf{b}]$ is {\it almost everywhere affine magnitude retrievable} if $\mathbb{C}^d \setminus \mathcal{W}_{\textbf{A,b}}$ is of zero Lebesgue measure.
 Accordingly, the minimal measurement number required for this property is given by

 More notations are needed to present the result.
 We use $\ker(\textbf{A,b})$ to denote $\{\textbf{x}:\textbf{Ax}+\textbf{b}=\bm{0}\}$.
 Given $\mathcal{S}\subset [m]$, then $\mathcal{S}^c$ represents $[m]\setminus \mathcal{S}$, and we define